AnantharamanLab/vRhyme/README.md

 * `--min_kmer`: minimum k-mer distance for pre-filtering.
 The default is 0.60.
 This is the calculated distance between two scaffolds' tetranucleotide frequencies.
 Scaffolds that are more alike will have higher values (e.g., >0.80) and those that are more dissimilar will be lower (e.g., <0.40).
 Increasing this value (e.g., 0.70 or 0.80) will minorly increase speed for large datasets because fewer scaffolds will be compared with more computationally expensive tasks.
 Setting this value to 0.00 will turn off any filtering.
 Setting this value too high (e.g., >0.90) may greatly reduce recall but only the most similar scaffolds by k-mer usage will be compared.
 * `--max_edges`: maximum number of edges per node in network clustering.
 The default is 6.
 Lowering this value will decrease connections between scaffolds and increase the reliability of the connections at the expense of false negative interactions.
 With values lower than 4 large viral genomes will likely be split between bins if highly fractionated.
 * `--penalty_w`: penalty weight for Cohen's *d* distance calculations.
 The default is 0.20.
 Each Cohen's *d* value is compared to the respective preset threshold (see `--iter`).
 Any values greater than the threshold are given a penalty.
 Lower penalty weights will be less sensitive to coverage differences between scaffolds, and likewise greater penalty weights will be more strict.
 * `--penalty_n`: maximum number of penalties for Cohen's *d* distance calculations.
 The default is 2.
 Each Cohen's *d* value is compared to the respective preset threshold (see `--iter`).
 Any values greater than the threshold are given a penalty.
-Increasing the maximum allowed penalties will be less sensitive to coverage differences between scaffolds, and likewise decreasing maximum allowed penalties will be more strict.
+Increasing the maximum allowed penalties will be less sensitive to coverage differences between scaffolds (higher chance of false positive), and likewise decreasing maximum allowed penalties will be more strict (lower chance of false positive).
 * `--mems`: refine bins with at least N members.
 The default is 4.
 Any potential bin with at least N members will be subject to bin refinement.
 Decreasing this value typically has minimal effects.
 Increasing this value may lead to greater contamination, but be less likely to refine (e.g., split apart) large viral genomes with many scaffolds.

 ##### **Dereplication**